If a Body Meets a Body: Production notes

 The film title is a pun on a line from the traditional Scottish song by Robert Burns, "Coming Through the Rye" (as in "Should a body meet a body/Coming through the rye/Should a body kiss a body/Need a body cry?").
-The plot device is borrowed from The Laurel-Hardy Murder Case, which also features actor Fred Kelsey.
+It is a remake of The Laurel-Hardy Murder Case (1930), which also features actor Fred Kelsey as the detective.